DKMitt/New-York-Times-ReactJS/README.md

 ----

-### New Your Times News Scraper using React.js Description
+### New York Times News Scraper using React.js Description
 .

 .